bokeh/bokeh/sphinx/source/docs/user_guide/geo.rst

     :source-position: above

 .. warning::
-    It is important to note that, behind the scenes, Bokeh converts the GeoJSON coordinates into columns called `x` and `y` or `xs` and `ys` (depending on whether the features are Points, Lines, MultiLines, Polygons, or MultiPolygons). *Properties with clashing names will be overridden when the GeoJSON is converted and should be avoided*.
+    Behind the scenes, Bokeh converts the GeoJSON coordinates into columns called `x` and `y` or `xs` and `ys` (depending on whether the features are Points, Lines, MultiLines, Polygons, or MultiPolygons). *Properties with clashing names will be overridden when the GeoJSON is converted and should be avoided*.

 .. _GeoJSON: http://geojson.org
 .. _github: https://github.com/bokeh/bokeh